Common-Ground-Co/common-ground/README.md

 3. Decide the fastest way for Puppeteer to actually get at the data on that page.
 Some studios need iframe detection, some need clicking a Load More button repeatedly, some need scrolling, whatever that specific site requires.
 4. Add the studio's facts (id, name, schedule URL, style filters, skip keywords) to `server/scrapers/studios.config.js`, and register the new scraper function in `server/scrapers/runScrapers.js`.

 All semantic work (date and time normalization, genre and skill level parsing, filtering) happens afterward in `server/scrapers/normalize.js`, shared across every studio.
 Scraper files only get raw text and links off the page.
-Date and time parsing runs on `chrono-node`, since scraped date text shows up in inconsistent formats across studios.
+Date and time parsing runs on [`chrono-node`](https://github.com/wanasit/chrono), since scraped date text shows up in inconsistent formats across studios (e.g. "Mon 7pm", "7/13 7:00 PM", "Tuesdays at 6:30").

 ---